Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 This is the often-misunderstood reality of emotional distance in marriage: not an explosion—an erosion.

-Sanpreet Singh, a relationship professional who helps couples navigate complex emotional patterns, describes it with a clarity that resonates for many:
+Sanpreet Singh, a relationship repair professional who helps couples navigate complex emotional patterns, describes it with a clarity that resonates for many:

 “Emotional distance is not a sudden rupture.